Eligibility for Tutoring

 - You are permitted one 30- or 60-minute appointment per day, two per week.

 - Online email tutorials must be 60-minute appointments.

 - A version of a paper may be submitted to one tutor for online email tutoring.
 You may not submit one draft to two or three tutors.
 After you receive the tutor’s feedback and revise your paper, you may resubmit–but only after you have revised your paper.

 - Please be on time.
 If you do not arrive within ten minutes of your appointment time, your appointment will be marked a “no-show” and your time given to another student.

-- If you no-show three (3) times in a semester, your appointment privileges will be suspended for one semester.
+- If you no-show three (3) times in a semester, your appointment privileges will be suspended.
 You may write an email requesting that privileges be restored.

 - If you are unable to keep your scheduled appointment, please cancel it on our scheduler.
 Log in to the schedule and click on the appointment.
 Scroll to the bottom of the appointment box and click Cancel This Appointment.
 If you need help, call 479.575.6747.

 - We ask that students cancel their appointments at least 3 hours in advance.
 We may request a meeting to discuss appointment privileges with a student who regularly cancels a short time before appointments.

 - You may not use another student’s account to make an appointment and receive tutoring.